MovieIndustry/Movie-Industry-Insights/README.md

  - Top 10 movies based on revenue
  - Top 10 movies based on user rating
- - Total count of movies by year
+ - Total count of movies by year (bar chart)
- - Total count of movies by genre
+ - Total count of movies by genre (pie chart)
  - Top 5 directors based on movies' revenue
  - Top 5 directors based on movies' popularity (popularity defined by viewers' reviews)
  - Top 5 directors based on movies' budget